abhibhuj/blog/_posts/2020-07-11-my-unique-ckad-experience.md

           image: nginx
       ```

-        To create the nginx pod you run the command `kubectl apply -f nginx.yaml`
+        To create the nginx pod you run the command <br> `kubectl apply -f nginx.yaml`

 - **Imperative** way will create the resources without explicitly creating the yaml file.
-    - The same nginx pod can be created using `kubectl run nginx --image=nginx`
+    - The same nginx pod can be created using <br> `kubectl run nginx --image=nginx`

 Get good with creating resources the imperative way.
 This will save you a lot of time during the exam.